Bira/octopus-carnival/_drafts/goblins/hobgoblins.md

 in the other.

 Whenever a beast or magical beast ally adjacent to the beast master hits with an attack, it gains 5 temporary HP.
-The beast master's goad is a basic attack, and the whip does damage and knocks down on a hit, and can slide the target 1 square as an effect.
+The beast master's goad is a basic attack.
+The whip does damage and knocks down on a hit, and can slide the target 1 square as an effect.
 It can also choose to give an attack order to an adjacent beast or magical beast ally, giving it a Lazy Warlord-style free basic attack.

 The beast master has Phalanx Movement, which _does_ work on its beasts since the